Android Tops iPhone

 6. It has a better browser

 PC World’s take: “Android’s built-in browser is excellent, but if you don’t like it, you can always use another one, such as Opera, and eventually Firefox.” tuaw’s take: “PC World’s assertion that the only web browsers available for the iPhone are Safari and Opera is also incorrect.
 There are many alternative browsers available in the App Store other than Opera.
-True, all of them are based on WebKit like Safari, but that doesn’t mean they don’t count” Umm… yea, they do not count.
+All of them are based on WebKit like Safari, but that doesn’t mean they don’t count.”
+Umm… yeah, they do not count.
 Once a browser, always a browser.
-However, moving away from that point, Android now has the fastest mobile browser (yes, it’s faster than the iPad).
+However, moving away from that point, Android now has the fastest mobile browser (yes, it’s shorter than the iPad).
 So Android excels here, and your argument lacks authority.

 Tuaw’s justification is now lacking.
-Statistically, the war on phones with Android and Apple, it’s all about controlling the US market because the US market controls the world’s market over time.
-If a phone is popular here, it will be popular there.
-So for the iPhone to be limited to AT&T, it shows that Android still owns this category.
-Remember, in a world that doesn’t, Android does, even if that doesn’t want to accept it.
+Statistically, the war on phones with Android and Apple is all about controlling the US market because the US market controls the world’s market over time.
+If a telephone is popular here, it will be popular there.
+So, Android still owns this category for the iPhone to be limited to AT&T. Remember, Android does in a world that doesn’t, even if that doesn’t want to accept it.

 Share